Computer and Information Science

 - Management Information Systems

-Software Engineering (SE) Emphasis
+Software Engineering (SE) Track

 The Software Engineering emphasis combines a comprehensive theoretical foundation with the pragmatic aspect of designing and implementing computer-based solutions to practical problems.
 Students will be exposed to more traditional Computer Science breadth and depth in conjunction with using a variety of tools and technologies in software engineering.

-Management Information Systems (MIS) Emphasis
+Management Information Systems (MIS) Track

 Management Information Systems focuses on developing quantitative, computing, managerial, and business skills.
 This emphasis is suitable for students interested in a computer-related career in a business environment and leads to a wide range of employment opportunities related to computer information and technology management.